Modeling Multivariate Time Series with Copula-linked Univariate D-vines: Estimation and Inference

 \subsection{Consistency and normality of the MLE}

 Both the first stage MLE $\{\hat{\bfbeta}_i\}_{i=1}^d$ of parameters $\{\bfbeta_i^0\}_{i=1}^d$ in the uDvines and the second stage MLE $\hat{\gamma}$ of the parameter $\gamma^0$ in the cross-sectional copula are essentially the so-called semiparametric two-stage estimator.
 A general treatment on its asymptotic properties can be found in \cite{Newey1994}.
-In the following, we provide the results on consistency and normality for both $\{\hat{\bfbeta}_i\}_{i=1}^d$ and $\hat{\gamma}$.
-To our best knowledge, this is the first formal treatment for asymptotic properties of two-stage MLE under the context of D-vine based time series.
+In the following, we provide the results on consistency and normality for both $\{\hat{\bfbeta}_i\}_{i=1}^d$ and $\hat{\gamma}$ under the context of D-vine based time series.